-In addition to finding appropriate sensing methods, a major challenge of HAR is training highly robust machine learning models (i.e., accurate classification, minimal false positives).
+In addition to finding appropriate sensing methods, a major challenge of human activity recognition (HAR) is training highly robust machine learning models (i.e., accurate classification, minimal false positives).
 One approach is to make minimal assumptions about the environment by employing semi-supervised learning techniques such as Positive Unlabeled Learning (PUL) [72] to learn from a small number of positively labelled samples.
-In the context of HAR, Nguyen et al. propose using a specific form of PUL, called mPUL to decrease the amount of training data and reduce false-positives in real-world HAR applications by assuming "open-world conditions" [187].
-Others have focused on active learning to minimize the size and impact of the training set on the model [110, 162, 241].
-Finally, another strategy is to model user activity using a set of semantic attributes-allowing activities to be defined more generally [266, 188, 275].
+In the context of HAR, Nguyen et al. propose using a specific form of PUL, called mPUL to decrease the amount of training data and reduce false-positives in real-world HAR applications by assuming "open-world conditions" [188].
+Others have focused on active learning to minimize the size and impact of the training set on the model [111, 163, 242].
+Finally, another strategy is to model activities using a set of semantic attributes-allowing activities to be more generally defined [267, 189, 276].